jbernie2/pgl-language/README.md

     pglInterpreter pgl = new pglInterpreter();
     pgl.interpret("test.pgl",results);

-to interpret a pgl program from with a java file and hava it print to the command line
+to interpret a pgl program from within a java file and hava it print to the command line

     pglInterpreter pgl = new pglInterpreter();
     pgl.interpret("test.pgl");